vaibhavdhonde01/Hashed-Password-Cracker-/README.md

 Prerequisites

-Ensure you have Python 3.x installed on your system.
+1) Ensure you have Python 3.x installed on your system.
+2) Put all the 3 files (main.py, password.txt and hashed.txt) in same folder

 Steps to Install & Run